-Altice N.V. is currently evaluating the adoption of a global brand which if adopted could reduce the remaining useful life of our trade name intangible, which would increase amortization expense.
+On May 23, 2017, Altice N.V. announced the adoption of a global brand which will replace the Optimum brand in the future, reducing the remaining useful life of our trade name intangible, which will increase amortization expense.

 Depreciation and amortization decreased \$1,250 in 2015 as compared to the prior year due primarily to certain assets becoming fully depreciated, partially offset by depreciation of new asset purchases.